 - Fresh Dolls Store offers a selection of dolls in which girl and boy dolls are represented.
 A selection of 18 inch baby dolls are also offered.
 Some dolls are available on Amazon.

 - Gifted Hands 4MeByU offers a range of one of a kind crocheted dolls that are ready to ship, and dolls that can be customized according to skin tone, hair, and clothing.

 - HarperIman offers a selection of handmade 16 – 20 inch dolls, crafted from linen and linen like materials, with a range of textured hairstyles.

 - HBCYou Dolls offers a selection of cheerleader dolls that represent Historically Black Colleges and Universities.

 - Herstory Doll offers a selection of first edition 18 inch dolls in medium brown and dark skin tones.

 - Kimani Custom Dolls offers a selection of customized dolls.
-These include the custom flower fairies in blue and pink, and the 18 inch kidz personalized plush doll.
+These include the custom flower fairies in blue and the 18 inch kidz personalized plush doll.

 - QuèllyRue offers handmade and one-of-a-kind dolls such as the “sleeping swaddled” and “turbanista” dolls.
 More dolls are also available.